 Tim O'Brien (M.S., 2008) mapped the Winchendon 7.5 min. quadrangle in north-central Massachusetts, another area straddling the Bronson Hill zone-Central Maine zone boundary.
-Tim is currently exploring Ph.D. opportunities on the west coast.
+Tim is currently a Ph.D. candidate at Stanford University.

 Chakraborty, S.*, Moecher, D.P., and Samson, S.D., 2012, Provenance of the Ocoee Supergroup, eastern Great Smoky Mountains: Geological Society of America Bulletin, v.
 124, 1278-1292.

 Moecher, D.P., and Steltenpohl, M.G., 2011, Petrologic Evidence for Seismogenic Slip in Extending Middle to Lower Continental Crust: Heier’s Zone of Pseudotachylyte, North Norway: “Geology of the Earthquake Source - a Volume in Honour of Rick Sibson”, Special Publication 359, Geological Society, London, 169-186.

 Hietpas, J., Samson, S.D., and Moecher, D.P., 2011, Assessing the utility of detrital monazite as a provenance indicator: Examples from six Appalachian foreland basin clastic units: Earth and Planetary Science Letters, v.
 310, 488-497.